 Online identity theft continues to plague consumers worldwide.
-As technology enables greater cooperation and sharing, it also exposes that valuable information to increased risk of theft or abuse.
+While technology enables greater cooperation and sharing, it also exposes that valuable information to increased risk of theft or abuse.

 Mount Your Defense

 The best way to protect yourself from this malicious behavior is to mount an active defense.
 Recognize and take stock of your valuable data both digitally and physically.
-Implement sensible safeguards that ensure controls are in place to protect your information.
+Then implement sensible safeguards that ensure controls are in place to protect your information.

 Treat It Like a Trade Secret